- Docs

 */

-Troy Client will prompt users to install missing dependencies.
+Troy Client will automatically install missing dependencies.
 See Dependencies.